ocaml/ocaml.org/data/tutorials/platform/op_02_roadmap.md

 Lastly, we will continue to mature supported development workflows.
 User feedback shows that the current development experience can be improved.
-A sample of frequent requests include the ability to run a single test from Dune CLI, the ability to vendor dependencies that depend on other packages without having to vendor those; Merlin queries to perform code refactoring such as renaming values and functions; etc.
+A sample of frequent requests include the ability to run a single test from Dune CLI; the ability to vendor dependencies that depend on other packages without having to vendor those; Merlin queries to perform code refactoring such as renaming values and functions; etc.

-The Workflows section goes into more detail on the workflows we plan to improve in the coming years, but we highlight two that stand out as significantly
+The Workflows section goes into more detail on the workflows we plan to improve in the coming years, but we highlight three that stand out as significantly
 important:

 - **Installing OCaml:** The installation of a complete OCaml development